AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/agora_chat_rest_registration.md

-This page shows how to call Chat RESTful APIs to create and manage the user system, including how to register, modify, delete, ban, and unban a user, get user information, and force a user to log out.
+This page shows how to call Agora Chat RESTful APIs to create and manage the user system, including how to register, modify, delete, ban, and unban a user, get user information, and force a user to log out.

-Before calling the following methods, make sure you understand the call frequency limit of the Chat RESTful APIs as described in [Limitations](./agora_chat_limitation?platform=RESTful#call-limit-of-server-side).
+Before calling the following methods, make sure you understand the call frequency limit of the Agora Chat RESTful APIs as described in [Limitations](./agora_chat_limitation?platform=RESTful#call-limit-of-server-side).

 <a name="param"></a>

 ## Common parameters

-The following table lists common request and response parameters of the Chat RESTful APIs:
+The following table lists common request and response parameters of the Agora Chat RESTful APIs:

 ### Request parameters